-The Kilmarnock Center business hours are Monday - Thursday 8 a.m. - 4:30 p.m. and Friday 8 a.m. - 3 p.m.
-RCC staff is available to provide assistance in the evenings at King George High School when classes are in session.
+The Kilmarnock Center business hours are Monday - Thursday, 8 a.m. - 4:30 p.m., and Friday, 8 a.m. - noon.

+RCC staff can assist in the evenings at King George High School when classes are in session.

-Please refer to the RCC website, for specific library, testing center, and counseling hours.
+Please refer to the RCC website for the specific libraries, testing centers, and counseling hours.